 Bake until the pastry is well risen and golden brown and the fruit is starting to caramelise (approx. 15 minutes)

-Serve with a dollop of cream or icecream.
+Serve with a dollop of cream, icecream or yoghurt (we love to use EasiYo homemade yoghurt).